pawelgodula/kaggle-dsb-2019/README.md

 You can see on the image above that we created a single vector of user characteristics coming from different data sources for every month of user history, going as far as 96 months into the past (8 years was a cutoff in most data sources).
 Then we stacked those vectors and created a very sparse “user image”.

-The network architecture was as follows:
+We used the following network architecture :

 ![NN architecture](https://github.com/pawelgodula/kaggle-homecredit/blob/main/images/nn_architecture.png)